Study in GHANA with YES Abroad!

 Students will live with host families in order to experience true immersion in the local culture.
 Families are selected based on recommendations by members of the local community, and each is carefully screened by AFS staff and volunteers.
 Families are carefully vetted through a thorough application process and are highly regarded by their relatives and neighbors.
 While highly regarded by their relatives and neighbors, host family situations and accommodations vary, providing a unique experience for each student.
 Host communities exist through the presence of a strong support network, with a local volunteer, staff member, or "liaison" available to each student.

 Students will attend public or private secondary schools.
 The primary language of instruction will be English.
-School typically runs Monday to Friday, and uniforms are customary.
+School typically runs Monday to Friday, and a strict dress code and uniform are mandatory and enforced.
 Students may have the opportunity to participate in a number of extramural and extracurricular activities, such as drumming, traditional dance, batik tie-dye, and Kente weaving.

 The United States enjoys good relations with Ghana.
 Ghana is an active member in organizations such as the UN, AU, WTO, and ECOWAS.

 For more information, visit the CIA World Factbook.

 Students may have the opportunity to take part in various activities to increase their interaction with local peers in Ghana.
 Activities may include field trips, sporting events, cultural excursions, social outings, and community service projects.
 Examples of previous enrichment activities include:

 - Meeting with the Public Affairs Section of the U.S. Embassy;